mdmeadows/DSM-to-DTM/images/readme.md

 <br/>

-## 1. Boxplots of residuals (before & after correction of SRTM in the Wairau Plains East test zone), using the convolutional neural network model
+### a) Boxplots of residuals (before & after correction of SRTM in the Wairau Plains East test zone), using the convolutional neural network model
 ![graphical_abstract](/images/graphical_abstract_boxplots.png)

 <br/>

-## 2. Bar plots of RMSE (before & after correction of SRTM in the Wairau Plains East test zone), using the convolutional neural network model
+### b) Bar plots of RMSE (before & after correction of SRTM in the Wairau Plains East test zone), using the convolutional neural network model
 ![graphical_abstract](/images/graphical_abstract_barh.png)

 <br/>

-### 3. Boxplots of residuals (before & after correction of SRTM in testing zones), classified by testing zone & land cover class
+#### c) Boxplots of residuals (before & after correction of SRTM in testing zones), classified by testing zone & land cover class
 ![graphical_abstract](/images/residuals_boxplots_by_zone-lcdb.png)

 <br/>